How Long Do Terrariums Last? (Examples & Key Factors)

 Tips for a Long-Living Terrarium

-• Do your research first – Anybody can throw together a bunch of plants and have a pretty terrarium, but that approach puts everything down to chance.
+- Do your research first – Anybody can throw together a bunch of plants and have a pretty terrarium, but that approach puts everything down to chance.
 Instead, take the time to choose a selection of plants that will thrive together and in whichever environment you put them in.
-Starting with a terrarium kit is a good way to get get it right the first time.

-• Set up the terrarium properly It’s easy to get excited and rush into a new DIY terrarium build, but so many problems can be avoided by doing your due diligence at the beginning and setting them up properly.
+- Set up the terrarium properly – It’s easy to get excited and rush into a new DIY terrarium project, but so many problems can be avoided by doing your due diligence at the beginning and setting them up properly.

-• Add some beneficial insects like springtails to help fight mold and recycle decaying plant matter.
-You can grab a Springtails Master Culture here from our partners, Rubber Ducky Isopods (shipping included).
+- Add some beneficial insects like springtails to help fight mold and recycle decaying plant matter – grab a springtails culture here.

-• Perform some maintenance (when required) – Terrariums don’t often need maintenance, but they’ll sometimes require a little pruning or removal of decaying matter.
-See my article on Terrarium Care Tips for more help on that.
+- Perform some maintenance (when required) – Terrariums don’t often need maintenance, but they’ll sometimes require a little pruning or removal of decaying matter.
+See my terrarium care tips for more help on that.

 What’s Your Experience?